 Review and evaluation of AlOx clear barrier production processes

 Aluminium oxide (AlOx) clear barrier coating has become one of the favoured choices for flexible packaging.
 Different processes and techniques are used for the production of AlOx on flexible films.
 The selection of AlOx production process is mainly based on achieved barrier level, low cost, fast production speed and the availability of vacuum web metallisers for industrial production.
-This paper will review the main AlOx clear barrier production processes available in the market and outline the mechanism of each process.

 The advantages of using the Plasma Assisted Deposition technique for the production of AlOx with high barrier will be discussed in details.
 In this technique plasma is used during deposition to enhance the structure of AlOx particularly at the coating/ film interface to increase adhesion, barrier and optical transparency.